 Gary: Hey, thank you for having me.
 Logan

 Logan: Absolutely, Gary.
 Let’s introduce the co-speaker for this episode as well.
-He is an industry thought leader as well as a regular co-speaker here on the podcast.
+Cigniti speaker.
 He’s an industry thought leader in software testing with over 20 years of experience.
 He has strong experience in setting up testing centers of excellence around testing management, quality engineering, test automation, mobility and functional testing.

 He is a keynote speaker at several industry forums workshops and is also an award-winning CTO of Texas and was also recognized recently as Top 100 best CIO of Pan India.
+Welcome back to the show.
 It’s always a pleasure to speak with you.